The Conversation &

 In the past I heard doctors say: “She does not need a swallowing evaluation, because we are not going to make her NPO anyway.”
 In the past, SLPs have been seen as those who only recommend NPO.
 We have been working for years to end that myth.
 SLPs have so much more to add to the conversation.

 My neighbor recalled when her father was in the end-stages of CHF, and the doctor told her they were recommending thickened liquids due to an absent gag reflex!
-Do we want myths dictating a patient’s quality of life?
+Do we want myths dictating a person’s quality of life?

-What can the Palliative care SLP recommend?
+What can the Palliative Care SLP recommend (see also Pollens, 2004)?

-Recommend a goals of care discussion, which can be greatly facilitated by consulting the Palliative Care Team at your facility.
+Goals of care discussion, which can be greatly facilitated by consulting the Palliative Care Team at your facility.
 The doctor may need to place an order for a palliative care consult.
 If there is no such team, then suggest an Ethics Committee review of the case.
 Typically, any healthcare provider can request an ethics consult.

 Avoid solely recommending NPO.
 This may steer the family to ask for a feeding tube placement, rather than thinking in terms of: “would my mom have wanted aggressive care or comfort care at the end of life?”